Living up to the hype: Dressel wins 1st individual gold

 Also winning golds: Australia’s Izaac Stubblety-Cook in the men’s 200 breaststroke and China’s Zhang Yufei in the women’s 200 butterfly.

-Zhang returned for swim a leg on the 4×200 free relay, joining Yang Junxuan, Tang Muhan and closer Li Bingjie for a winning time of 7 minutes, 40.33 seconds.
+Zhang returned to swim a leg on the 4×200 free relay, joining Yang Junxuan, Tang Muhan and closer Li Bingjie for a winning time of 7:40.33.

 That broke the previous record of 7:41.50 set by Australia at the 2019 world championships.